berkeceylan/Gunnleif-Vault/401/CS408/Circuit Switching.md

 	- No processing delay exist
 ### Pros & Cons:
 - **Pros**
 	- Data rate is fixed
 		- Smooth process
 		- Data send it as one big block
 	- Other than propagation delay there is no delay
 		- transmission delay also exist in total but it is very little
 	- Best for voice communication
 		- Telephone Network
 - **Cons**
 	- Delay before transfer to establish channel
-    - Capacity dedicated for duration of connection even data is not transfered
+	- Capacity dedicated for duration of connection even data is not transferred
 		- Low utilization
 		- Not good for data transfer
 			- Reason 1: Path will be mostly idle
 			- Reason 2: Data rate is fixed (Limits the utility of  high-speed stations)